lizdotsh/byteviewer/README.md

 # Byteviewer

 Very simple CLI tool that reads a file from the standard input and prints it in a series of different encodings.
-Right now only supports very basic encodings, and reads n bytes at a time (set with -width)
+Right now only supports very basic encodings, and reads n bytes at a time (set with -width, must be a multiple of 8)

 ## Installation